Green Card Overview

 A Green Card can be obtained through employment, with preference given to individuals with the most ability, education, and training.
 Each applicant must have an offer of permanent employment in the U.S., and the employer participates in the application.

-For more information, click on Employment-Based Green Card on the left.
+For more information, click on Employment-Based Green Card under related info.

 Investment-Based Green Cards